-6. Public Housing or Housing Choice Voucher Waiting Lists: 1 points
+6. Public Housing or Housing Choice Voucher Waiting Lists/Housing Choice Voucher Holder: 1 points

+Initial Applications electing these points must indicate priority for households currently on a Public Housing waiting list or who have been approved for a Housing Choice Voucher pending identification of a unit ("HCV Voucher Holder)".
+This priority must be clearly documented in marketing plans, lease-up plans, and operating policies and procedures and provided with the Final Application.
 Applicants who will give priority to persons/households currently on Public Housing or Housing Choice Voucher waiting lists.
 This priority should be clearly documented in marketing plans, lease-up plans, and operating policies and procedures and provided with the Final Application to ensure compliance.
 Proposed developments in the counties listed on the Public Housing or Housing Choice Voucher waiting list are eligible for these points.